adambonsu/ruby-sinatra-on-docker-hello-world/README.md

 # ruby-sinatra-on-docker-hello-world
-Serve a 'hello world' json message via a sinatra server wrapped in a docker container
+Serve a 'hello world' json message via a sinatra server wrapped in a docker container.

 ## Build the image
 ```